pratikgajjar/go-backend.how/content/posts/pre-owned-car-platform-with-valkey-part-2.md

 ```

-Note, this isn't a complete schema.
+To simplify and address sufficient edge cases, we've explored a partial schema.

 ### Backend